researchFTN/STLF/python-app/README.md

 # Execution

 1. Run run.py
-2. Enter date in format YYYY-MM-DD
+2. Enter date in format YYYY-MM-DD H:M
 3. The results are stored in RESULTS/Results.csv